Cuckoo-roller

 The cuckoo-roller or courol (Leptosomus discolor) is the only bird in the family Leptosomidae /lɛptoʊˈsɒmᵻdiː/, which was previously often placed in the order Coraciiformes but is now placed in its own order Leptosomiformes.
 The cuckoo-roller is at the root of a group that contains the Trogoniformes, Bucerotiformes, Piciformes, and Coraciiformes.
-Despite its name, the Cuckoo-roller does not share close evolutionary origins with cuckoo or rollers at all.
+Despite its name, the Cuckoo-roller does not share close evolutionary origins with cuckoos or rollers.

 It is a medium-large bird, inhabiting forests and woodlands in Madagascar and the Comoro Islands.
 Three subspecies are described: the nominate L. d. discolor is found in Madagascar and Mayotte Island, L. d. intermedius on Anjouan, and L. d. gracilis of Grand Comoro.
 Based on its smaller size, differences in the plumage, and minor difference in the voice, the last of these is sometimes considered a separate species, the Comoro cuckoo-roller (L. gracilis).

 Description

 The cuckoo-roller has a total length of 40–50 cm; the nominate subspecies is the largest, and L. d. gracilis the smallest.
 Unlike the true rollers and ground rollers, where the sexes have identical appearance, the cuckoo-roller is sexually dichromatic.
 Males have a mostly velvety grey chest and head, changing gradually to white on the remaining underparts (the demarcation between grey and white is stronger in L. d. gracilis).
 The back, tail, and wing-coverts are dark iridescent green with a purplish tinge (especially on the wing-coverts), and the crown and eye-stripe are black.
 Females are mostly brown, with strongly dark-spotted pale underparts (less spotting in L. d. gracilis).
 Juveniles are generally reported as resembling a dull female, but at least juveniles of L. d. gracilis are sexually dimorphic, and this also possibly applies to the other subspecies.
 The bill is stout and the eyes are set far back in the face.
 The legs and feet are small, and the feet have an unusual structure which has confused many ornithologists, but is now thought to be zygodactylous (two toes forwards, two toes backwards).